JHeirons/skycademy-guide/3-research.md

 ![animation](3/flight-path.gif)

-What your students need to be wary of is the balloon passing over, or landing in, any of the following environments.
+What your students need to be wary of is the balloon passing over, or landing in, any of the following hazards.

 ### Airfields / Airports